 Interest rates on Savings Accounts in Ireland have been slowly dropping over the last few years.
 Many instant access deposit accounts now pay a tiny 0.01% rate of interest.
 On a deposit of €50,000 that would make just €5 a year in interest – before tax.

 If you have money sitting in a savings account paying just 0.01 % – you could get interest rates over 100 times bigger elsewhere.
 For example – a rate of 1.19% is available at Raisin.ie on a 2 year fixed term deposit.
 On €50,000 – that rate would earn €595 instead of just €5 .

-On our page of the Best Savings Rates in Ireland – you will see that the best available instant access interest rate in the banks is 2.3% - this is available at KBC (Jan 25th 2013)
+On our page of the Best Savings Rates in Ireland – you will see that the best available easy access interest rate on deposits in the banks is now just 0.21% .
+(August 2020) .
+This is a pretty poor rate of interest.

-If you are willing to lock your money away for a five years you can get slightly better rates in state savings products.
+If you are willing to lock your money away for a few years you can get slightly better rates.

 See more of our Money Saving Tips.

 If you are interested in the possibility of investing some money in stocks and shares – take a look at our page comparing various online stockbrokers in Ireland.